 Snow and Ice Removal in the City of Boulder

-63% of streets and 100% of multi-use paths are regularly cleared by city snow crews.
+420 miles of city streets and 73 miles of multi-use paths are regularly cleared by the city and its partners when it snows.
 The city prioritizes emergency access routes, major arterial streets, and access to hospitals, schools, transit and critical infrastructure, as well as neighborhood streets with steep slopes.

-We are in the process of reviewing and potentially updating our snow clearing program in 2023 and there may be opportunities for community engagement later this year.
-More information will be posted on this webpage when it is available.
-Stay tuned!
+We are in the process of reviewing and potentially updating our snow clearing program in 2023 and will hold a series of community engagement opportunities this year.
+For the latest review updates, click the link below.

 2022 Snowplow Naming Contest